scj1091/rockharbor/README.md

 It also creates various conveniences, including a taxonomy for staff called "department" and meta boxes to organize the information.

+### message
+Creates a post type for adding messages and makes a `[message]` shortcode that displays the archive.

+The message post type contains two taxonomies, "series" and "teachers."
+Series are like categories for the messages, and teachers are the speakers who taught the message.
+Unlike teachers, only one series can be defined per message.

 ## Specialness

 _YAWPH_ (yah-ff)